 LeadsBridge is a B2B SaaS tool that helps brands find and nurture high-quality leads.

-Disruptive Digital not a SaaS brand, but they’re a high-performing PPC agency that uses a holistic marketing approach to help their clients, which have included SaaS companies.
+Disruptive Digital is not a SaaS brand, but they’re a high-performing PPC agency that uses a holistic marketing approach to help its clients, which have included SaaS companies.

 Here’s what Co-Founder Maurice Rahmey had to say:

 “If you are going to use a high volume acquisition channel like Facebook to generate leads, make sure you have automated systems in place to qualify and score your prospects as they come in.
 Because channels such as Facebook drive higher volume, they also drive a lot more unqualified leads.
 Setting up systems to score these users properly will allow you to drive better efficiency in the short and long term.”